yunseoo2/claudehackathon/README.md

 # Run the ingest script to extract topics/systems and update document summaries
 python -m api.ingest_topics_and_systems

+# Run the migration script for the onboarding assistant feature
+python migrate_db.py

+# Seed data for the onboarding assistant feature
+python seed_onboarding_data.py
 ```

 Notes about the seed data:
 - `api/seed_data.py` inserts several People and Documents (owners, teams, critical flags).
 - `api/ingest_topics_and_systems.py` contains a stubbed extractor; it upserts `Topic` and `System` rows and links them to documents.
 Replace the stub with your Claude/Anthropic integration as needed.
+- `migrate_db.py` creates new tables for the onboarding assistant feature and migrates existing data.
+- `seed_onboarding_data.py` creates sample teams, roles, documents, and contacts for the onboarding assistant feature.

 ### 5. Start Development Servers